unt-libraries/untl-metadata-documentation/docs/fields/coverage.rst

 -   Geocoordinate options are repeatable, but multiple point(s) or box(es) should be used sparingly, and only when this level of specificity is appropriate
+-	Since these represent different/more specific information, geocoordinate entries should only be use along with the appropriate place name(s)

 Place Point
 ^^^^^^^^^^^